-And I think it’s more gentle/respectful to let them eat something quick and easy than insisting on sticking to an arbitrary routine when they aren’t feeling up to it.
+The only area in which I refuse to compromise is Respectful Parenting and the fight against Childism.
+And actually, I think it’s more gentle/respectful to let them eat something quick and easy than insisting on sticking to an arbitrary routine when they aren’t feeling up to it.
 Don’t we all gravitate towards comfort foods in bed/on the sofa when we are sick/upset?

-However, I am advocating the path of least harm – if striving to achieve too much on a tough day is going to lead to prolonged distress for either yourself or the children, perhaps it’s best to cheat a bit?
+However, I am advocating the path of least harm – if striving to achieve too much on a tough day is going to lead to avoidable distress for either yourself or the children, isn’t it better to cheat a bit in the short-term?

 Do you have Bucket Days?
 What are your coping mechanisms when times get tough?